 If you served in the military and suffered a disability as a result of your service, you may be entitled to benefits.
 The Department of Veterans Affairs (VA) provides disability benefits veterans who have a current illness or injury that either began or was made worse during their service.
 A veteran must have been discharged under conditions other than dishonorable to be eligible for VA disability benefits.

-These benefits for disabled veterans are paid based on a ratings schedule, increasing as the level of disability increases.
+These benefits for disabled veterans are paid based on a rating schedule, increasing as the level of disability increases.
 Each year, hundreds of thousands of veterans apply for benefits that require a ratings decision.
 For this reason, there is typically a substantial backlog of claims awaiting a decision; as of June 2019, the VA had a backlog of 72,821 claims awaiting a ratings decision.

 Given this backlog, it takes an average of 109 days to receive a decision on a VA disability benefits claim.
 However, depending on the type of claim that you filed, the number of injuries or disabilities filed, and how long it takes the VA to collect the evidence needed to evaluate the claim, it may take substantially longer.